imagej/imagej.github.io/_pages/plugins/xlib.md

 (Math.sqrt(Math.pow(mx / 2 - x, 2) +
  Math.pow(my / 2 - y, 2)) < mx / 2)? i3 : 0
 ```
-takes the content of the image inside of a circle only and removes the regions outside (please note: this code fragment makes use the variables mx and my which are holding the image size).
+takes the content of the image inside of a circle only and removes the regions outside (please note: this code fragment makes use of the variables 'mx' and 'my' which are holding the image size).

 {% include thumbnail align="right" src='/media/plugins/xfig6-7-11.jpg' title='left: image i0, center: image i1, right: exclusive OR of images i0 and i1' %} Finally,